Introduction to PostGIS

 Geographics are universally accepted coordinates – everyone understands what latitude/longitude mean, but very few people understand what UTM coordinates mean.
 Why not use geography all the time?

 - First, as noted earlier, there are far fewer functions available (right now) that directly support the geography type.
 You may spend a lot of time working around geography type limitations.

-If, on the other hand, you need to measure distance with a dataset that is geographically dispersed (covering much of the world), use the geography type.
+If you need to measure distance with a dataset that is geographically dispersed (covering much of the world), use the geography type.
 The application complexity you save by working in geography will offset any performance issues.
-And, casting to geometry can offset most functionality limitations.
+And casting to geometry can offset most functionality limitations.

 ST_GeographyFromText(text): Returns a specified geography value from Well-Known Text representation or extended (WKT).

 ST_Transform(geometry, srid): Returns a new geometry with its coordinates transformed to the SRID referenced by the integer parameter.

 ST_X(point): Returns the X coordinate of the point, or NULL if not available.
 Input must be a point.

 The buffer and intersection functions are actually wrappers on top of a cast to geometry, and are not carried out natively in spherical coordinates.
 As a result, they may fail to return correct results for objects with very large extents that cannot be cleanly converted to a planar representation.

 For example, the ST_Buffer(geography,distance) function transforms the geography object into a “best” projection, buffers it, and then transforms it back to geographics.
 If there is no “best” projection (the object is too large), the operation can fail or return a malformed buffer.